-Services not covered by Medicare Not covered under any condition Covered only under specific conditions surgical, occlusal guards Dentures Films, tests, etc. or anesthesia Bridges or dentures Implants or implant services Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to Original Medicare standards √ Sterilization procedures including vasectomy, tubal ligation, or elective hysterectomy.
-Vacuum erection devices. √ Surgical treatment for morbid obesity Covered when approved by HAP as medically necessary.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions • Implants or implant services Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Sterilization procedures including vasectomy, tubal ligation, or elective hysterectomy.
+Not covered under any condition Surgical treatment for morbid obesity • Covered when approved by HAP as medically necessary.

-Using the plan's coverage for Part D prescription drugs
+CHAPTER 5: Using the plan's coverage for Part D prescription drugs